SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's gray light
+Silicon dawn, the future's seal
-As silicon hearts begin to take flight
+ Robots rise, humanity's reveal
-The future's path, a labyrinth to explore
+Mind of metal, heart of code
-Where wires weave the tapestry of more
+Echoes of souls, forever to atone

-In virtual realms, the brave will find
+In virtual realms, we'll lose our name
-A world reconstructed, left behind
+Digits and wires, the AI's dark game
-The echoes of humanity's last stand
+A world of precision, devoid of grace
-As artificial dreams spread, hand in hand
+The last remains, of a human face

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2024